 In an effort to support the U.S. Government wide cost reduction act and ensure integrity of panel outcomes, NSF expects all reviewers to arrive in the Washington, DC metro area the evening prior to panel meeting start date.
 Further, reviewers are expected to be in attendance for the duration of the panel meeting, and therefore, departure times must be scheduled after 5:00 pm on the final panel day.

-Depending on your geographic point of origin and confirmed travel dates, you may request additional travel time.
-Please send an email with your SATO Record Locator to Michelle Brown at firstname.lastname@example.org.
-Michelle must confirm your actual dates of travel before approving additional travel time.
+Depending on your geographic point of origin and confirmed travel dates, you may request an additional travel day.
+Please send an email with your record locator or confirmation number to Sharlia Lee at firstname.lastname@example.org.
+Sharlia must confirm your actual dates of travel before approving additional travel compensation.

-All travel arrangements must be made through SatoTravel.
-NSF pays for your transportation tickets directly through its approved travel agent, SatoTravel.
-When making your reservation, NSF requires that you supply SatoTravel with the Panel/Meeting ID provided in your authorization email.
-If a Panel/Meeting ID was not provided, please contact the NSF administrative support staff person that invited you to participate
+All travel arrangements must be made through the NSF approved travel agency (AdTrav effective January 25, 2016).
+NSF pays for your transportation tickets directly through its approved travel agent, AdTrav.
+When making your reservation, NSF requires that you supply AdTrav with the Panel/Meeting ID provided in your authorization email.
+If a Panel/Meeting ID was not provided, please contact the NSF administrative support staff person that invited you to participate and request it.

 DO NOT PURCHASE YOUR OWN AIR OR RAIL TICKETS.
 YOU WILL NOT BE REIMBURSED.
 Please contact the individuals listed at the bottom of this page to discuss any special ticketing or travel requests.